supercog-ai/agent-protocol/README.md

 type CompletionResult(Event): # the result of an LLM completion call

-type OperationComplete(Event): # the agent turn is completed
+type RequestCompleted(Event): # the agent turn is completed
     finish_reason: string   [success, error, canceled]

 ```